logicly-au/pmhc-mds-spec/doc/validation-rules.rst

       * When a Service Contact Site is provided, it must have between 2-50 valid unicode characters excluding commas (',')
       * When a Service Contact Site is provided, it must match a site name that is defined in :ref:`dfn-sites` for the Provider Organisation providing the Service Contact
+  21. On :ref:`dfn-funding_source` the value '23: Head to Health program' must only be used on existing records.
+It is not allowed on new records.

 .. _service-contact-practitioner-current-validations: